indexaboutmembershipwdpresourcesjoin

 • the underlying skills required to undertake the National Workload Agreement’s 22 tasks.

-The information is summarised on a Cambridge Institute of Technology (INTEC) certificate.
+The information is summarised on a record of perceived professional competences.
 This is of real value as part of a personal profile when applying for a new job or when seeking promotion.

 The Professional Development Review can also help the member’s school or other education setting.
-By looking at data from all their teaching assistants, an institution is much better placed to utilise and develop their staff, thus enhancing learning, raising standards and increasing professional satisfaction.
+By looking at data from all their teaching and learning support staff, an institution is much better placed to utilise and develop their staff, thus enhancing learning, raising standards and increasing professional satisfaction.

 In addition, groups of schools or whole authorities can benefit from the Professional Development Review.
-Using the teaching assistants’ data from each school, they can plan development programmes, additional support or aspects of workforce remodelling.
+Using the staff members’ data from each school, they can plan development programmes, additional support or aspects of workforce remodelling.